sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ##### initialization

 It should be stored in `files/build_templates/buffers_config.j2` in `sonic-buildimage` repo and `/usr/share/sonic/templates/buffers_config.j2` in the switch.
-It will be rendered which `config qos reload` executed.
+It will be rendered when `config qos reload` is executed.

 #### Table LOSSLESS_TRAFFIC_PATTERN